important information

 Play Therapy or Drug & Alcohol Counseling Certificate

-Students entering an MS degree program within the Department of Counseling and Family Sciences in academic year 2023-2024 who are interested in obtaining certification in Play Therapy or Drug & Alcohol Counseling will receive a tuition waiver for the certificate program of their choice.
+Students entering an MS degree program within the Department of Counseling and Family Sciences who are interested in obtaining certification in Play Therapy or Drug & Alcohol Counseling will receive a tuition waiver for the certificate program of their choice.
 Students interested in this benefit are required to enroll in elective courses specified by their academic advisor.
 Tuition waivers do not apply to any units used to support the student's primary degree program.

 Anti-Discrimination Policy